 While other idea-stage funding options exist, such as crowdfunding, we encourage you to explore the regional entrepreneurial ecosystem and to take advantage of the wealth of resources available at your fingertips.
 Various business assistance organizations in Northeast Ohio—including JumpStart—offer the guidance you need to strategically validate your business model before raising capital.

 In the pre-seed stage, your idea is coming to life—giving you more choices and opportunities to fund your business.
 You can continue without the help of others by bootstrapping or you may decide to approach your social circle for funding, but these aren’t your only options.

-At this point, you have a more than just an idea on a napkin, so it’s possible that investors may start developing an interest.
-Start fine-tuning your pitch—you’re now ready to seek capital from angels, incubators/accelerators and local grants.
+At this point, you have more than just an idea on a napkin, so it’s possible that investors may start developing an interest.
+Start fine-tuning your pitch and you’ll be ready to seek capital from angels, incubators/accelerators and local grants.